QUICK LINKS — OLLI home page | OLLI Fall Schedule by Day | OLLI digital catalog home | Questions? Email olli-online@udel.edu

 Learn about yoga philosophy and lifestyle through instructor guided yoga practice (poses, breathing and relaxation).
 Explore basic postures, stretches, breath control, balances, relaxation and meditation.
 Practice between sessions is helpful, but not required.
 Those with physical disabilities are welcome to participate according to their ability.

-Taught by: Brian Hanson, Lorie Tudor
+Taught by: Brian Hanson, Lorie Tudor, William Tamblyn

 Thursday at 12:45 PM